 Applicants whose first language is not English must demonstrate that their level of English is appropriate to study at postgraduate level.
 The course may require IELTS with specified minimum scores depending upon the university.
 Please check the university's standard English language requirements before applying.

-The general academic year for an MRes starts in September and in August in the following year, which means it is full-time for 1 year and may be offered part-time over 2 years.
+The general academic year for an MRes degree starts in September and ends in August of the following year, which means it is full time for one year, however it may be offered part time over two years.

 Where can you study an MRes?

 In the UK, an MRes degree is available in a range of academic fields.
 Plenty of top UK universities including the University of Bath, University College London (UCL), London School of Economics (LSE), University of Birmingham and University of Wales Trinity Saint David offer MRes degrees as do universities across the EU, such as Tilburg University, Maastricht University and University of Amsterdam.

 An MRes degree program is unique in so far as it gives a student the ability to get acquainted with research through a mixed bag of being taught about research and doing research.